Sentinel-One/purple-mcp/BEDROCK_AGENTCORE_DEPLOYMENT.md

 This guide will take you through deploying the Purple AI MCP Server to Amazon Bedrock AgentCore.

-> **NOTE:** A valid SentinelOne Singularity account is required to obtain the API tokens needed for authentication.
+> **NOTE:** A SentinelOne account is required to obtain the console token needed for authentication.

 ## Prerequisites